The many characteristics that make us unique also make our company stronger, smarter and more successful.

-At State Street we embrace and encourage differences, including race, color, religion, creed, national origin, ancestry, ethnicity, age, disability, genetic information, sex, sexual orientation, gender, gender identity or expression, citizenship, marital status, domestic partnership or civil union status, familial status, military and veteran status, socio-economic status, culture, and other legally-protected characteristics that make our employees and others with whom we work unique.
+At State Street, we embrace and encourage differences, including race, color, religion, creed, national origin, ancestry, ethnicity, age, disability, genetic information, sex, sexual orientation, gender, gender identity or expression, citizenship, marital status, domestic partnership or civil union status, familial status, military and veteran status, socioeconomic status, culture, and other legally-protected characteristics that make our employees and others with whom we work unique.

 10 actions to address racism and inequality

-Our EEO-1 reporting
+Our Equal Employment Opportunity reporting

 We have set clear goals to help us improve our diversity and inclusion efforts.
 Making our EEO-1 data available is just one of the ways that we quantify and report on progress toward those goals.
 We know we have more work to do, and we are committed to improving.